taylorwood/taylorwood.github.io/_posts/2017-10-04-clojure-spec-boolean.markdown

 [:x :and :y [:a :or :b [:all :or :nothing]]]
 ```

-_And of course we'll assume we're able to deserialize user input into this vector/keyword form._
+_And of course we'll assume we're able to parse user input into this vector/keyword form._

 # Declaring Specs